ishaan2947/Project_2024/Report.md

 Bitonic Sort(Ishaan):This is a comparison-based sorting algorithm that is well-suited for parallel computing.
 It works by recursively sorting a sequence into a bitonic sequence and then merging it.This algorithm is ment to be highly efficient on parallel architectures due to its regular structure.

+Bitonic Sort Implementation Updates and Questions(Ishaan):
+- Implementing the parallel Bitonic Sort algorithm has been challenging, particularly in ensuring that data is correctly sorted across all processes.
+- I am using dir = ((rank >> (k + 1)) & 1) == 0 ?
+1 : 0; to set the sorting direction.
+Is this the correct approach?
+- Could you provide some tips on a reliable method to determine the sorting direction based on rank and stage?
+- Can you verify if my implementation is correct?

 Sample Sort(Mustafa):This is a divide-and-conquer sorting algorithm that is well-suited for parallel computation.
 This algorithm wokrs by picking a set of sample from the input using it to partition the data into smaller buckets and sorting each bucket individually.
 Sample sort is designed in such a way to minimize inter-process communication, making it highly scalable.